As an Amazon Associate we earn a small commission from qualifying purchases.

 Should Parenting Classes Be Compulsory?

 The other side of the argument is that parents should make their own decisions and that parents will know what is best for their children.
-There is such an abundance of information available online for parents to research and read up on to make their own informed decisions, that parenting classes are not that necessary.
-Many people also have prior baby-experience from younger siblings or family members, and might not need the additional help that parenting courses offer.
-One of the main parenting hurdles is learning to make your own decisions, and to figure out your way as you go, and parenting classes might get in the way of this.
+There is such an abundance of information available online for parents to read up on to make their own informed decisions, that parenting classes are not that necessary.
+Many people also have prior experience from younger siblings or family members, and might not need the additional help that parenting courses offer.
+One of the main parenting hurdles is learning to make your own decisions, and to figure out your way as you go, and these classes might get in the way of this.

 The Importance Of Parenting Classes